syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Appearance-Settings.md

 _touchColorTable.ToolstripSelectedTabItemBorder = Color.DodgerBlue;

-//To sets the color for Spliter.
+//To sets the color for Splitter.

 _touchColorTable.ToolStripSpliterColor = Color.Red;